xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

  >
  >- T - x (x < T) is the new threshold of the next test suite.

-When you click **Execute**, test suite 1 runs with ``maxFailedTests=20``.
-Test suite 1 finishes running and has 4 test failures (x = 4), which means the new threshold of the next test suite is 16 (T - x = 16).
-Therefore, test suite 2 is triggered to run with ``maxFailedTests=16``.
+When you click **Execute**, test suite 1 runs with T = 20.

-Test suite 2 finishes running and has 3 test failures (x = 4 + 3), which means the new threshold of the next test suite is 13 (T - x = 13).
-Therefore, test suite 3 is triggered to run with ``maxFailedTests=13``.
+- If test suite 1 finishes running and has 4 test failures (x = 4), the new threshold of the next test suite is 16 (T - x = 16).
+Therefore, test suite 2 is triggered to run with T = 16.

-Test suite 3 finishes running and has 5 test failures (x = 4 + 3 + 5), which means the new threshold of the next test suite is 8 (T - x = 8).
-Therefore, test suite 4 is triggered to run with ``maxFailedTests=8``.
+- If test suite 2 finishes running and has 3 test failures (x = 4 + 3), the new threshold of the next test suite is 13 (T - x = 13).
+Therefore, test suite 3 is triggered to run with T = 13.

-Test suite 4 finishes running with 8 test failures and stops.
-Therefore, the total number of test failures counted in test suites 1, 2, 3, and 4 is 20 (x = 4 + 3 + 5 + 8).
+- If test suite 3 finishes running and has 5 test failures (x = 4 + 3 + 5), the new threshold of the next test suite is 8 (T - x = 8).
+Therefore, test suite 4 is triggered to run with `T = 8.

-Since x = T, the test suite collection stops triggering test suite 5.
+- If test suite 4 finishes running with 8 test failures and stops, the total number of test failures counted in test suites 1, 2, 3, and 4 is 20 (x = 4 + 3 + 5 + 8).
+Since x = T = 20, the test suite collection stops triggering test suite 5.

-The test suite has the result describes in the table below:
+Below are the final status of each test suite in the test suite collection.

 <table data-number-column="false"><colgroup><col /><col /><col /><col /></colgroup>
 <tbody>